nophead/NopSCADlib/readme.md

 The license is GNU General Public License v3.0, see [COPYING](COPYING).

-See [usage](docs/usage.md) for requirement, installation instructions and usage.
+See [usage](docs/usage.md) for requirements, installation instructions and a usage guide.

 <img src="libtest.png" width="100%"/>